Free Zone station

 Free Zone station of the Doha Metro's Red Line is in the Qatari capital Doha.
 It serves the Al Wakrah Municipality, namely Al Wakrah City, Ras Abu Fontas and Barwa Village.
-It is located near Airforce Interchange, which is the crossing of F Ring Road and Al Wakrah Road.
+It is located near Airforce Interchange, which is the crossing of E Ring Road and Al Wakrah Road.

 History

 As part of the Doha Metro's phase 1, the station was inaugurated on 8 May 2019, along with most other Red Line stations.
+The Station was once previously named as "Economic Zone" before changing the name to "Free Zone" on July 2020.

 Station details

 Among the station's facilities are a Qatar National Bank ATM, a prayer room and restrooms.

 MetroLink Bus

-There is one metrolink, which is the Doha Metro's free feeder bus network, servicing the station:
+There are three metrolinks, which is the Doha Metro's free feeder bus network, servicing the station: